wojciech11/se_techniczny_projekt_nowatorski/README.md

 1. Introduction - [slides](00_intro/index.pdf), example of topics, how to find good ideas, formal requirements and template.

-2. Questions&Answers
+2. Questions and Answers;

-3. You present your project goals
+3. You present your project goals;

-4. Demo MVP/PoC
+4. Demo MVP/PoC;

 5. Final demo and presentation.

 ### Semester 2

 Goal: deliver end2end for your app, so your app happy paths + early draft for your thesis.
 Most of your energy [should](https://www.rfc-editor.org/rfc/rfc2119) go into the app development, 10-20% on the thesis.

+1. Introduction.

+2. Demo.

+3. Q&A.

+4. Final demo:

+   - Live demo end2end at least one of the app happy paths
+   - Present your thesis topic - 4 slied max
+   - Thesis: ToC, literature, very early draft;
+   - Show also your git repository and *commits* history;
+   - git repo: `README.md`, **everything** (app, the draft, slides, etc.) **is in Git**.

 ### Semester 3